PataphysicalSociety/soupault.app/site/reference-manual.md

 end
 ```

-The intended use case for it is creating and processing assets, e.g. converting images to different formats.
+The intended use case for it is creating and processing assets, e.g., converting images to different formats.

+##### <function>Sys.run_program_get_exit_code(command)</function>

-There’s also `Sys.run_program_get_exit_code` that does the same, but returns the raw exit code (0 on success).
+Like `Sys.run_program`, but returns the raw exit code value (0 on success).

 ##### <function>Sys.get_program_output(command, input)</function>

-Executes a command in the system shell and returns its output.
+Executes a command in the <term>system shell</term> and returns its output.

 **Note:** the `input` argument is optional.
-When present, it's used for program's stdin.
+When present, it must be a string — its contents will be passed to the program through its `stdin`.

 If the command fails, it returns `nil`.
-The stderr is shown in the execution log, but there’s no way a plugin can access its stderr or the exit code.
+The stderr output is displayed as an error-level log message, but there’s no way a plugin can access its stderr or the exit code.

-Example: getting the last modification date of a page from git.
+Example: getting the last modification date of the page from git.

 ```lua
 git_command = "git log -n 1 --pretty=format:%ad --date=format:%Y-%m-%d -- " .. page_file